skhiearth/Multiple-Object-Detection-YOLO/README.md

 # Multiple-Object-Detection-YOLO

-Detecting multiple objects in a video using YOLO and OpenCV
+Object Detection on video streams and webcam footage using YOLO and OpenCV.

 ### Requirements:
 `numpy`, `argparse`, `imutils`, `time`, `cv2` , `os`